Cornish Gardens to Explore

 So with this winter’s chill fading, where better to enjoy the sights and scents of spring but here in Cornwall.
 With its mild coastal climate Cornwall is home to some of the nation’s most spectacular gardens.
 The diversity of plants that happily grow amongst our native plants is immense, ranging from Mediterranean, Sub-tropical, Chinese and South African.

-Dip into this magical floral world with a few recommendations from Cornish Seaview Cottages.
+Dip into this magical floral world with a few of our recommendations

 The Eden Project (a 40 minute drive from Padstow)